 There are many ways to do mindfulness.
-When I started to practice mindfulness, I was with a group.
-What happened to me is that I got worse anxiety from being with in the group.
-If was when I started to do mindfulness in my own way I got positive results.
+When I started to practice mindfulness, I participated in a mindfulness class.
+But I did not like it and felt uncomfortable.
+Eventually, I started to do mindfulness in my own way, and then I got positive results.

-I did not use any guided meditations.
+I did not use any recorded guided meditations.
 I simply sat or walked in nature, and talked to myself, silently or aloud.
-Simple statements that reminded me of my physical existence.
+Saying simple statements that reminded me of my physical existence in the present.

 I came up with a set of mindfulness statements that I could use in various settings, depending on my condition.

 Here is an example of statements I used for connecting to the my physical existence in the present:

 - I am aware of my feet